Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 However… now we got to do it alllllll over again on the way back.

-Going downhill was so much easier.
-We no longer broke any sweat, and we were down from top to bottom in 1 hour vs. 2.5 going up!
+Going back was pretty much going downhill all the way and was SO much easier.
+We no longer broke into any sweat, and we were down from top to bottom in 1 hour vs. 2.5 going up!

 It was rather funny… those that were climbing up were huffing and puffing just like we were.
 Those going down wore big effortless smiles.
 Big difference.